rii-mango/JPEGLosslessDecoderJS/README.md

 ```
 npm run build
 ```
-This will output lossless.js and lossless-min.js to build/
+This will output `lossless.js` and `lossless-min.js` alongside declaration files and source maps to `/release`.

 ### Acknowledgments
 This decoder was originally written by Helmut Dersch for Java.
 I added support for selection values 2 through 7, contributed bug fixes and ported to JavaScript.